 Identifying A Trend

 On technical charts, trends are usually marked by a succession of higher or lower trading ranges.
 An uptrend is understood as a market that makes a series of higher highs and higher lows, and a downtrend is understood as a market that makes a series of lower highs and lower lows.
-These trends may continue for a matter of days, weeks, or months, depending on the market conditions underlying them.
+Trends may continue for a matter of days, weeks, or months, depending on the condition of the financial markets.

 Traders will find it helpful to pay attention to real-world factors that could be driving long-term trends for certain currencies and assets.
-For this, they will want to follow the latest news for interest rate policies, national trade and investment balances, inflation, national production factors or government policies that could be influencing these indicators.
+To examine this crossover, they will want to follow the latest news for interest rate policies, national trade and investment balances, inflation, national production factors or government policies that could be influencing these indicators.

 The Trend Is Your Friend: Getting In On A Trend